 A row of newly built, modest two-storey brick homes with pale red and warm buff tones, each with simple pitched roofs of dark slate tiles and solar panels neatly aligned.
 Compact front gardens feature low native hedging and young trees in mulched beds, separated by low timber fencing.
 The homes line a quiet, clean cul-de-sac with permeable paving and clearly marked pedestrian paths.
 Soft late-afternoon natural light casts gentle shadows, highlighting the textures of brick and foliage.
 Shot at eye level in photographic realism, with a wide-angle lens capturing the entire street, the composition uses the rule of thirds to emphasize both the homes and shared space, conveying stability, dignity, and long-term community stewardship without showing any people.

-Residents across the parish have seen real benefits from community-led land ownership that keeps homes affordable and services sustainable.
+Residents across the country have seen real benefits from community-led land ownership that keeps housing affordable and sustainable.